CallumAlexander/JOTT/README.md

 ## What is JOTT?

-Jargon of the Terminal (JOTT) is a command-line program that displays random glossary terms and their corresponding definitions sourced from [The Jargon File](http://www.catb.org/jargon/html/online-preface.html).
+Jargon of the Terminal (JOTT) is a command-line program that displays random glossary terms and their corresponding definitions sourced from [The Jargon File](http://www.catb.org/jargon/html/online-preface.html), amongst other interfaced features.

+## What is The Jargon File?

+As taken from the source, The Jargon File is "_a comprehensive compendium of hacker slang illuminating many aspects of hackish tradition, folklore, and humor._"

 ## Installation